mklan/crecorder/README.md

 ```

-the library is no injected and you can use `createCrecorder` via command line.
+the library is now injected and you can use `createCrecorder` via command line.

 __pro-tip:__ select the canvas element in the dom, after that you can initalize the recorder using the following snippet